ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

 But you may think “After so many codes we program, and just get these 8 instructions”.
-The point is we have created a frame work for cpu0 target machine (please look back the llvm back end structure class inherit tree early in this chapter).
+The point is we have created a frame work for cpu0 target machine (please look back the llvm back end structure class inheritance tree early in this chapter).
 Until now, we have over 3000 lines of source code with comments which include files \*.cpp, \*.h, \*.td, CMakeLists.txt and LLVMBuild.txt.